-St. Clare's is pleased to announce another very pleasing set of results in the May 2012 exams which reflects the outstanding work of students and staff together.
+St. Clare's is pleased to announce an outstanding set of results in the May 2013 exams.
+The class of 2013 have broken previous records and achieved the highest average IB points score in the history of the College.
+This reflects the outstanding work of students and staff together.